lordblendi/ember-design-toolbox/README.md

 * Document difference between toolbox-push and toolbox-push-linkto
 * Write examples and/or a tool to configure your component
 * Add ember-mocha and prettier

+### NOTES:
+* Right now, a checkbox is singleSelect (although you can force it to be multiSelect but then switching between true and false doesn't work smoothly)
+* The non-expanded read-only selectors do not look like the mock-up right now as the mock-up still provides the "expanded" class when non-expanded.